codescalers/kubecloud/backend/README.md

 #### Default Behavior

-If no notification configuration file is provided, KubeCloud will use default settings:
+If no notification configuration file is provided, Mycelium Cloud will use default settings:

 - **All channels**: `["ui"]` (UI notifications only)
 - **All severity levels**: `"info"`